-Today the Wolds continues to be the land of flowery squares each May however the squares are much larger and are all bright yellow.
+Today the Wolds continue to be the land of flowery squares each May however the squares are much larger and are all bright yellow.
 These are endless fields of rape regularly sprayed so that no other life form can compete leaving the land sterile.
-In comparison Tennyson’s flowery squares were filled with a great variety of herbs, grasses and wildflowers which encouraged a profusion of insects.
-This is why there is no longer the variety of summer insect eating birds that Tennyson grew up with.
+In comparison, Tennyson’s flowery squares were filled with a great variety of herbs, grasses and wildflowers which encouraged a profusion of insects.
+This is why there is no longer the variety of summer insect-eating birds that Tennyson grew up with.
 No amount of ringing and data collection is going to change this.
-In fact to Tennyson’s generation the counting of birds would have been thought of as ludicrous as there were so many with flocks in their hundreds or thousands.
+In fact, to Tennyson’s generation, the counting of birds would have been thought of as ludicrous as there were so many with flocks in their hundreds or thousands.

 With successive governments intent on letting the island’s population continue to grow at an alarming rate and the south of England, which was once the main producer of food, gradually turning into a polluted, gridlocked megapolis there is little chance that the pressure on Lincolnshire to produce more food will ease.
 Yet this county too suffers from ever greater pollution.
 It is constant crop spraying which though invisible is deadly to many insects which are the base of the food chain for most other wildlife.
 Even in the countryside there needs to be large pollution free zones to give wildlife a chance.